parasoft/parasoft-demo-app/README.md

 | Username | `SA`                                                |
 | Password | `pass`                                              |

-## Using Parasoft JMS/MQ Proxy and Virtual Asset
+## Using Parasoft JMS Proxy and Virtual Asset
 There are two main services for order management in PDA, **order service** and **inventory service**.
 After an order is submitted, order service sends a request through messaging queue to check and decrease the inventory.
 After the operation is done, inventory service sends a response through messaging queue which includes the information of the operation result.